Liquidity ratios measure the company ability to meet its short-term obligations.

 2 Click competitor name to see calculations.

-Analysis of the quarterly financial data reveals several notable trends and fluctuations over the examined periods.
+The analysis of the quarterly financial data reveals several notable trends in liquidity and balance sheet management over the four-year period.

 - Total Quick Assets